vitaly-t/excellent/README.md

 <br/>
 <br/>
-Then it gets out of your way, lets you work with DOM directly, while [Modules], [Services] and [Inheritance], enable you to build large-scale apps and reusable component libraries with this simple framework.
+Then it gets out of your way, lets you work with DOM directly, while [Modules], [Services] and [Inheritance], enable you to build large-scale, high-performance apps and reusable component libraries with this simple framework.

 [Wiki Pages]:https://github.com/vitaly-t/excellent/wiki
 [Modules]:https://github.com/vitaly-t/excellent/wiki/Modules